dao-xyz/about/README.md

 Upvote and downvote can be acquired by swapping governance tokens.
 This means that voting power will by default be proportional to the stake owners have in organizations.

-If a user creates an informational post, the post has no expiry time, and voting can be seen as a measure of quality.
+If an user creates an informational post, the post has no expiry time, and voting can be seen as a measure of quality.

-If a user creates a post to perform an action within an organization, then the vote decides whether the action should happen or not.
+If an user creates a post to perform an action within an organization, then the vote decides whether the action should happen or not.

 ## Channels for non-DAOs (social media channels)
 Channels do not necessarily have to be associated with a DAO.
 The protocol is providing a platform wide utility token that can be used on non-DAO channels (for voting) and on DAO channels that allow non-owners to participate.